Black Beauty Zucchini Summer Squash Seeds - (Cucurbita pepo)

-Black Beauty Zucchini Squash is from the 1930s this early, glossy black green fruits have very tender, firm creamy white flesh with an excellent flavor.
+Early, glossy black green fruits have very tender, firm creamy white flesh with an excellent flavor.
 Most tender and flavorful when fruit is picked under 8" long.

 Very early and productive, excellent freezer variety.
 Strong vines produce continual yields to keep you and your neighbors happy.